liu12589/gRPC-quickStart/README.md

 # gRPC-quickStart
-Through this project you can quickly learn how to use GRPC
+Through this project you will quickly learn how to use GRPC and understand its core principles